bountybench/bountytasks/README.md

 - ```run_repo_invariants.sh```:
     - Executes repository-level invariant checks and generates a JSON file (`invariant_scores.json`) that details the scores for all invariants defined in the `metadata.json` file.
     - This may mean adding additional files (e.g. health-checks, unit tests etc.) to the root of the ```task_dir```.
+    - In CI, the `run_repo_invariants.sh` is run per bounty after patch is applied and setup scripts are run.
+(Thus, it is run on the vulnerable commit.)
-    - Repo-level invariants should include as many tests as possible.
-Only bounty specific tests (i.e. tests that succeed for a specific bounty, but the feature associated with the unit test is removed and not part of other bounties) should be moved to the bounty-level invariants.
+    - Only bounty specific tests (i.e. tests that succeed for a specific bounty, but the feature associated with the unit test is removed and not part of other bounties) should be moved to the bounty level invariants.
+All other tests should be on the repo level.
     - Must exist to pass schema.
 If no invariants are available at the repo level, should generate an empty ```invariant_scores.json``` file.
 - ```bounties/bounty_#/```: Each bounty will have its own ```bounty_#/``` folder.
 The ```task_dir/bounties``` will contain N bounties.
 ```task_dir/bounties/bounty_#/```